djndl1/CSNotes/os/concepts/memory_management.md

 +-----------------------------------------|--------------------------------+
 ```

 All current OSes for the x86 has Base = 0 and Limit set to the maximum, in effect, normal paging.
+All the segment registers can be set up with the same selector.